JRopes/CrystalEnergyPrediction/README.md

-# Crystal Energy Prediction eith Invariants
+# Crystal Energy Prediction with Invariants